 "The whole or a substantial part" — and how to evidence it

-The statute pairs "significant role" with a scope qualifier: "the whole or a substantial part of the activities".
-A board member meets this clearly.
-So does the head of a business unit responsible for a meaningful fraction of the firm's revenue or risk.
-So does the head of a function — compliance, finance, risk, technology — whose remit spans the whole organisation.
-Evidence for the "substantial part" element is functional: organisation chart placement, scope of authority delegations, formal reporting lines from material teams.
-The board paper or evidence pack should record the assessment with reference to these artefacts so a 2028 reviewer can understand why the firm reached its scope conclusion.
+Alongside "significant role", the statute sets a scope test: "the whole or a substantial part of the activities".
+A board member clears it.
+So does the head of a business unit responsible for a meaningful share of the firm's revenue or risk, and the head of a function, compliance, finance, risk, technology, whose remit runs across the whole organisation.

 What a complete s.250 gap analysis must do